anlance/school/blog/translate/poj1797(re).md

-Although this code was RuntimeError, I steped through one pit after another during the whole afternoon of debuf(), so record it.
+Although this code was RuntimeError, I steped through one pit after another during the whole afternoon of debug(), so record it.

 ## title